HEAT PRINCIPLES, POLICIES, & PROCEDURES

 - HEAT provides a supportive and accessible environment where dancers can communicate their needs and feelings.

-- If dancers need to take a break for rest, water, or to use the bathroom, please do so when needed and notify a door monitor where you are going.
-A designated break area will be located in the foyer near the merch table if you need to rest.
-Please sign in with Nic at The Merch Table to check in.
+- If dancers need to take a break for rest, water, or to use the bathroom please do so when needed.
 Before rejoining your class, please make sure that you warm yourself up.

-- In the event that a dancer does not return in a timely manner, the door monitor will notify the Production Director, Leah, to locate the dancer.
+- In the event that a dancer does not return in a timely manner, please notify a HEAT Director to locate the dancer.

-- Any issues that may arise during a HEAT event should be brought to Nicole Acebo, our Studio Relations Associate, located at the Merch Table.
-Nicole will take your information and details of the issue and a response will be given prompt attention.
-An announcement will be made at the opening ceremony to provide awareness of both the contact person and location for participants requiring assistance.
-(See our Chain of Communication).
+- Any issues that may arise during a HEAT event should be brought to Kelli Hart or Nicole Acebo, our Studio Relations Associates, located at the Merch Table.
+They will take your information and details of the issue and a response will be given prompt attention.

 - We support participants using bathrooms that align with their gender identity.
 HEAT will make every effort to facilitate, but cannot guarantee Gender Neutral bathrooms (per the contract with the hotel).
 Dressing rooms are provided for all who identify beyond the gender binary.